swiftly-solution/documentation/src/docs/scripting/events/gameevents/onentityvisible.md

 ---

 # OnEntityVisible
-This event is triggered when entity_visible is triggered
+This event is triggered when entity_visible is triggered.
 ::: tabs
 @tab Lua
 ```lua